ComputeCanada/magic_castle/docs/README.md

 **default value**: true

 By default, the LXC containers created by Magic Castle are privileged.
 It is possible for security reasons to turn this off by provider `privileged = false` to the Incus module.
 However, due to kernel restrictions designed to prevent unprivileged users from performing privileged operations like initiating mounts, the following features have to be disabled when running with `privileged = false`:
 - NFS server and mounts (`profile::nfs`)

+Also make sure that the line `root:1000000:1000000000` exists in both `/etc/subuid` and `/etc/subgid` when running with `privileged = false`.

 **Post build modification effect**: rebuild of all instances at next `terraform apply`.